LICs

 Listed Investment Companies (LICs) trading at discounts to their net tangible asset values (NTA) can present a valuable opportunity.
 Here is a template to learn more about what to look for in LICs, opportunities and how it can impact the LICs share price.

-LIC OPPORTUNITY 1 | DISCOUNT TO NTA
+1. LIC Opportunity 1 | Discount to NTA

-A basket of listed stocks with an underlying market value of $10,000 are available to you in a LIC to buy for a 10% discount i.e. you pay $9,000 for $10,000 worth of stocks.
+• A basket of listed stocks with an underlying market value of $10,000 is available to buy through a LIC at a 10% discount.

-LIC OPPORTUNITY 2 | PREMIUM TO NTA
+2. LIC Opportunity 2 | Premium to NTA

-A basket of listed stocks with an underlying market value of $10,000 are available to you in a LIC to buy but at a 10% premium i.e. you pay $11,000 for $10,000 worth of stocks.
+• A basket of listed stocks with an underlying market value of $10,000 is available to buy through a LIC, but at a 10% premium.

-A LIC premium to NTA can exist when there is a lot of shareholder demand for the LIC or if the company is issuing more shares at a price greater than the NTA, this can drive the LIC share price up over and above its underlying asset value.
+A premium to NTA can exist when there is a lot of shareholder demand for the LIC or if the company is issuing more shares at a price greater than the NTA, this can drive the LIC share price up over and above its underlying asset value.
 Hypothetically, if the portfolio was liquidated each shareholder would be returned less per share than the share price.

 The opposite is true for LICs trading at discounts, if there is little demand for a LIC there can be downward pressure on the share price causing it to trade at a discount to its underlying asset value.
 In addition, if a company issues more shares in the LIC at a share price lower than the NTA this can further exaggerate the discount.
 In the case of a LIC trading at a discount, hypothetically, if the portfolio was liquidated each shareholder would be returned more per share than the share price.